♫ Listening to: Lucretia My Reflection by Sisters of Mercy ♫

 Make the dough up to 3 days ahead of time and chill it in the fridge.
 On the day you want to bake, remove from fridge 2 hours before you're ready to use the dough.

-Mix the earth balance (or coconut oil) on a fast speed using a stand mixer or a handheld electric mixer while you blend your sugar.
-(I used a combination of half coconut oil and half earth balance because I don’t like to show favorites, haha.)
+Mix the vegan butter (or coconut oil) on a fast speed using a stand mixer or a handheld electric mixer while you blend your sugar.
+(I used a combination of half coconut oil and half vegan butter because I don’t like to show favorites, haha.)

 Blend the sugar in the blender to turn it into caster sugar, and then add it to the mixer and mix for like 5 minutes on high before turning to low.